MYDETECTING.COM

 Picture

 Travis from Orlando called to ask for help finding his wedding band accidently dropped into a tall grassy patch on the side of busy SR50.
-We both worked the area for about 20 before the ring was successfully recovered, with Josh himself laying first eyes on it.
+We both worked the area for about 20 minutes before the ring was successfully recovered.

 Picture